HewlettPackard/networking-oneview/README.rst

                  +-------------------+

-The Neutron-OneView Mechanism Driver aims at having the Ironic-Neutron integration for multi-tenancy working with nodes driven by the OneView drivers for Ironic.
+The OneView Mechanism Driver aims at having the Ironic-Neutron integration for multi-tenancy working with nodes driven by the OneView drivers for Ironic.